agda/agda/doc/user-manual/language/with-abstraction.lagda.rst

 Irrefutable With
 ~~~~~~~~~~~~~~~~

-When a pattern is irrefutable, we can use a pattern-matching ``with``
+When a pattern is irrefutable, we can use a pattern matching ``with``
 instead of a traditional ``with`` block.
 This gives us a lightweight
 syntax to make a lot of observations before using a "proper" ``with``
 block.
 For a basic example of such an irrefutable pattern, see this